Marcel-Jan/dp203cheatsheet/dp203cheatsheet.md

 Row: file is grown row by row.
 Also important to know: AVRO supports timestamps.

+While Parquet is usually the best answer for performance, in Azure Data Lake Gen2 there's a feature called query acceleration with which you can accelerate the read performance of CSV and JSON files.

 # (Databricks) Auto loader
 Used to incrementally load cloud data into the delta lake.
 Good for streaming data.
 You can do so without specifying a specific schema.